 A diagram is said to be \emph{elliptic} if it is positive definite, \emph{parabolic} if it is positive semidefinite and not elliptic, and \emph{hyperbolic} if it is indefinite with the negative inertia index equals one.

-A \emph{product} of diagrams \(S_1\) and \(S_2\) is a diagram whose set of vertices is the disjoint union of the vertices sets of \(S_1\) and \(S_2\) and set of edges is the union of edges sets of \(S_1\) and \(S_2\) (informally speaking, we draw two diagrams side by side).
+A \emph{product} of diagrams \(S_1\) and \(S_2\) is a diagram whose vertex set is the disjoint union of the vertex sets of \(S_1\) and \(S_2\) and whose edge set is the union of the edge sets of \(S_1\) and \(S_2\) (informally speaking, we draw two diagrams side by side).
 The Gram matrix of such diagram is equal to \(G(S_1) \oplus G(S_2)\) up to simultaneous permutation of rows and columns.
 A diagram is \emph{connected} if it is not a product of some other non-empty diagrams.

-It easy to see that every elliptic diagram is a product of some connected elliptic diagrams.
+Obviously, every elliptic diagram is a product of some connected elliptic diagrams.
 Every parabolic diagram is a product of some connected elliptic diagrams and some (at least one) connected parabolic diagrams.

 \begin{proposition} A hyperbolic diagram does not contain a subdiagram that is a product of two hyperbolic diagrams. \end{proposition}